Painting on Location

-It was my wife Susan who first introduced me to Italy.
+Susan became the Artist’s Wife in 1993 when we got married.
+It was Susan who first introduced me to Italy two years previously.
 She had lived in Venice for five years and was always enthusing about the country, its people, the culture and of course, the food and wine.
 We made our first trip together in 1991 and I soon found myself painting exquisite scenes on location.
 I was beginning to discover for myself why Italy has always inspired artists from all around the world.

-Although the original watercolour remains in our private collection of paintings of Italy, we have reproduced it as part of our series of limited edition prints of Italy.
-There are 250 in the edition and 25 artist’s proofs which are hand remarked as seen in the mounted print above.
+The original watercolour remains in our private collection of paintings of Italy.
+However, we have reproduced it as part of our series of limited edition prints of Italy.
+There are 250 in the edition and 25 artist’s proofs.
+These are sometimes hand remarked.

 Paintings of Italy

 Venice continues to be a source of inspiration for me.
 I always travel to Italy with my watercolour paints and sketchbooks to record the wonderful architecture, light and atmosphere.
 It’s a magical experience and a gift from God to be able to sit and paint.

 I also take photographs of Venice as part of my research.
 One of my photographs of the Venetian Regatta was featured in a book titled “Dream of Venice”.

 You can see another black and white photograph I’ve taken of Venice on my website.